RahvinCode/Herald/README.md

 An open-source Final Fantasy XI Windower addon designed for multiboxers to track spellcasts and job abilities across locally connected game sessions, instantly swapping characters into specialized "received-buff" gear sets.

 ## Overview
 When managing multiple characters simultaneously, manually swapping specialized equipment to receive optimization bonuses (such as `sets.Phalanx_Received` or `sets.Cursna_Received`) is impractical.
+Addons such as React and gearswap systems such as Selendrile's rely on deprecated action packets that take 600 ms or more to register that a cast has started.
+With moderate fast cast, this means that your character will be equipping gear after the spell lands, making the swap pointless.

-**Herald** resolves this by listening directly to network chunk payloads across your multibox instances:
+**Herald** resolves this by listening directly to network chunk payloads across your multibox instances to provide alerts to the main and all eligible aoe targets within 0 to 3 ms from the start of cast:
 1. **Detection:** Intercepts outgoing action packets (`0x01A`) from a casting character to identify tracked spells or waltzes.
 2. **AoE Calculations:** Evaluates active stratagems/buffs (**Accession** or **Majesty**) and runs a live 3D Euclidean distance vector check (within 10 yalms) to cleanly map all affected party members.
 3. **IPC Broadcast:** Instantly fires data strings over Inter-Process Communication (IPC) to notify receiving characters.